nahom-d54/flask-ignite/README.md

-# Flask Iginite
+# Flask Ignite

 A simple Flask app creator that automatically generates a basic Flask project structure including models, routes, services, configuration, and more.

 ## Getting Started

-This repository contains a utility script, [setup_flask_project.py](setup_flask_project.py), which creates a Flask project structure when executed.
+This repository contains a utility package that, once installed, provides a CLI command to create a Flask project structure automatically.
+The command is registered as a console script named `flask-admin`.

 ## Prerequisites